marlonelima/react-modelling/README.md

 ### CLI Commands

-You can use in your terminal, the commands `r--` or `r-m` to call the React modulling.
+You can use in your terminal, the commands `react-modelling`, `react-m` or `r-m` to call the React Modelling.

 #### Page